Brockhole

-Entrance to the centre and its grounds is free of charge, although a charge is made for car parking.
+Entrance to the grounds is free of charge, although a charge is made for car parking.

 History

 The site that is now the visitor centre was bought in 1896 by William Gaddum, a silk merchant from Manchester, to build a summer house.
 He had the house built the following year, to a design by the architect Dan Gibson.
 The gardens were created by Thomas Mawson.
 Mawson, who is known for his work in the design of gardens during the Arts and Crafts movement, had previously collaborated with Gibson at Graythwaite Hall.

 Beatrix Potter was a frequent visitor to the house, and makes reference to it in her Journals.
 In 1946 William Gaddum died and the house was sold.
 In 1948 the house was converted into a convalescent home.
 The Lake District National Park Authority purchased the property in 1966, and in 1969 it was opened as the UK's first National Park Visitor Centre.